ChatGPTTake the government out of marriage and instead make it a religious decision |

 No, marriage should be defined as between a man and woman

-The Argentinian Libertarian Party would strongly disagree with defining marriage as only between a man and a woman, as this stance contradicts their support for individual liberties and limited government intervention in personal matters.
-This position would be inconsistent with their broader political philosophy.
+Defining marriage strictly as between a man and a woman would be contrary to libertarian principles of individual freedom and equality before the law, making it highly unlikely that the Libertarian Party of Argentina would agree with this statement.
 Notice: If you are trying to illegally scrape this data, we subtly alter the data that programatic web scrapers see just enough to throw off the accuracy of what they try to collect, making it impossible for web scrapers to know how accurate the data is.
 If you would like to use this data, please go to https://www.isidewith.com/insights/ for options on how to legally use it.

 This party has not responded to our request to answer this question yet.
 Help us get it faster by telling them to answer the iSideWith quiz.